Eclypses/mte-relay-server/README.md

   - Your license key.
 See your project settings in the [Eclypses Developer's Portal](https://developers.eclypses.com).
 - `clientIdSecret`
   - **Required**
   - A secret that will be used to sign the x-mte-client-id header.
+A 32+ character string is recommended.
 - `corsOrigins`
   - **Required**
   - A list of URLs that will be allowed to make cross-origin requests to the server.